ddessy/PlayerCentricRuleBasedAdaptation/README.md

 The asset integration process includes following steps:

-1. Download the zip file `“PlayerCentricRuleBasedAdaptationDlls.zip”` with dll files implementing the asset functionality;
+1. Download the zip file `“PlayerCentricRuleBasedAdaptationDlls.rar”` ( from [here](https://github.com/ddessy/PlayerCentricRuleBasedAdaptation/blob/master/PlayerCentricRuleBasedAdaptationBin/PlayerCentricRuleBasedAdaptationBin.rar)) with dll files implementing the asset functionality;
 2. Copy the asset dll archive file in a folder in your Unity project and uncompressed it there(see fig. 4 [here](https://github.com/ddessy/PlayerCentricRuleBasedAdaptation/blob/master/Docs/Player-centric%20rule-and-pattern-based%20adaptation%20asset-integration%20tutorial-ver0.4.pdf))
 3. Import dll files to your Unity project (see fig. 5 and fig.6 [here](https://github.com/ddessy/PlayerCentricRuleBasedAdaptation/blob/master/Docs/Player-centric%20rule-and-pattern-based%20adaptation%20asset-integration%20tutorial-ver0.4.pdf))
 4. Add dll files to the references of your project in Visual Studio or other IDE that you use for your